glitteringkatie/glitteringkatie.com/_posts/designing-as-a-crafty-dev.md

 tags: ['work']
 coverImage: '../assets/blog/designing-as-a-crafty-dev/layouts.png'
 coverPosition: "top"
+excerpt: "I've always been a crafty person with an eye for design.
+I designed all previous iterations of this website!
+But I'm by no means a graphic/web/frontend designer, so it is super easy to get overwhelmed when planning out a new design."
 ---

 If you've been here before, you know I'm a frontend developer!
 If not, welcome to my blog!
 Like any dev, it's hard to resist that well-known itch to re-do my personal website.
 So here we are.
 I've given my website a facelift for two reasons: